 Field experience is an essential component of the Child Development Program and helps prospective teachers see the relationships between theory and practice.

-Students not meeting the required field experience hours or required laboratory hours within a given semester will not pass the course.
+If you do not meet the required field experience hours or required laboratory hours within a given semester, you will not pass the course.

-The Field Placement Office supports child development and education students specifically with TECA and EDUC courses, offering the following services:
+The Field Placement Office supports you specifically with TECA and EDUC courses, offering the following services:

 Lisa Tilley, Instructional Associate